 A patrol Officer is typically the first to respond and speak with the person reporting a crime, along with any other parties present.
 At UNMPD, specially trained Officers called Sexual Misconduct and Assault Response Team (SMART) Officers investigate crimes of sexual assault, domestic violence, dating violence, and stalking and depending on the situation, may be the first to respond.
 In some cases, a victim might have to repeat what happened to them more than once.
-In addition to the victim's statement, Officers will try to gather evidence and information from other parties, such as suspects or witnesses, to build a case that is strong enough for the District Attorney's Office to prosecute in court. immediate danger, dial 911.
+In addition to the victim's statement, Officers will try to gather evidence and information from other parties, such as suspects or witnesses, to build a case that is strong enough for the District Attorney's Office to prosecute in court.

+If you or someone else is in

+immediate danger, dial 911.